smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

  - QNX 7.0 x64 (Using SDL on virtual workstation).
  - Automotive Grade Linux x64 (Using SDL on virtual workstation).

-Within continuous integration each change (Pull Request to develop) for SDL Core should be tested (in automated mode) for Ubuntu, QNX, AGL.
+Within continuous integration each change (Pull Request to develop) to SDL Core should be tested (in automated mode) for Ubuntu, QNX, AGL.
 It is the Project Maintainer responsibility to certify solution for all referenced platforms.

 ### Versions of platforms

-This proposal is about certifying SDL for the latest releases of Ubuntu, QNX, AGL.
+This proposal is about certifying of the current stable releases of Ubuntu, QNX, AGL for SDL to work on these platforms.

+Current stable releases at the moment of proposal creation are:
+ - Ubuntu - 16.04 (x64) default
+ - QNX - 7.0 (x64)
+ - Automotive Grade Linux - Flounder 6.0.2 (x64)

 Future releases of referenced platforms will require new SDL-evolution proposal.

 ### SDL compilation process:

 #### Compilation for QNX 7.0

-Compilation for QNX 7.0 required pre-installed QXN7.0 SDP on developer workstation.
+Compilation for QNX 7.0 requires pre-installed QXN7.0 SDP on developer workstation.

-SDL will contains QNX 7.0 toolchain file that should be used for compilation.
+SDL will contain QNX 7.0 toolchain file that should be used for compilation.
 Before compilation suggested to setup `THIRD_PARTY_LIBRARY_PATH` variable to avoid instalation of qnx libraries to host system

 Example :